Verdict on appeal against Pistorius due Thursday

 At the crux of the appeal case was how trial judge Thokozile Masipa interpreted the principle of “dolus eventualis” — awareness of the likely outcome of an action — under which she acquitted Pistorius of murder.

-State prosecutor Gerrie Nel argued that Pistorius intended to kill whoever was behind the toilet door through which he fired four bullets.
+At a one-day hearing at the court in South Africa’s judicial capital of Bloemfontein in November, state prosecutor Gerrie Nel argued that Pistorius intended to kill whoever was behind the locked toilet door through which he fired four bullets.

 The five appeal judges could alter the original trial verdict and send the case back to the high court for a new sentence.

-If Pistorius was found guilty of murder, he would face a minimum of 15 years in prison.
+If Pistorius, 29, is found guilty of murder, he would face a minimum of 15 years in prison.

 He may also make his own appeal to South Africa’s Constitutional Court — the country’s highest court.

-But defence lawyers say he could not afford further legal battles, having already paid huge legal bills.
+But defence lawyers say he can not afford further legal battles, having already paid huge legal bills.

-Pistorius, 29, was released on October 19 to spend the remainder of his sentence under house arrest at his uncle’s mansion in Pretoria.
+Pistorius, who will not be present when the verdict is delivered, was released on October 19 to spend the remainder of his sentence under house arrest at his uncle’s mansion in the capital Pretoria.

-He shot Steenkamp, a model and law graduate, at the peak of his fame, following his historic performance in 2012 when he became the first double-amputee to race at Olympic level.
+He shot Steenkamp, a 29-year-old model and law graduate, at the peak of his fame, following his historic performance in London in 2012 when he became the first double-amputee to race at Olympic level.

-In the shooting’s aftermath, he lost his glittering sports career, lucrative contracts and status as a global role model for the disabled.
+In the aftermath of the killing, the Paralympic gold medallist lost his glittering sports career, lucrative contracts and status as a global role model for the disabled.

-His release on house arrest after serving one-sixth of his sentence was in line with normal treatment of South African convicts, but was criticised by women’s rights groups and many others in the country.
+His release after serving one-sixth of his sentence was in line with normal treatment of South African convicts, but was criticised by women’s rights groups and many others in the country.

-Last month he made his first appearance in public since being released when he reported for his first day of community service at a police station in the South African capital Pretoria.
+Last month he made his first appearance in public since leaving jail when he reported for community service at a police station in Pretoria.